joyent/conch-api/docs/modules/Conch::Route::DatacenterRoom.md

 ### `GET /room/:datacenter_room_id_or_alias`

-- Requires system admin authorization
+- User requires system admin authorization, or the read-only role on a rack located in the room
 - Response: [response.json#/definitions/DatacenterRoomDetailed](../json-schema/response.json#/definitions/DatacenterRoomDetailed)

 ### `POST /room/:datacenter_room_id_or_alias`